 Q. You grew up in North Carolina, where you ultimately became a founding member of CCL.
 In 2016 you moved your family to Colorado.
 You mention that your move to Colorado has had an impact on your life both personally and professionally.
 Can you elaborate on how this has affected you and your music?

-A. It’s simply a whole different world out here.
+A. It’s simply a whole different world out here in Colorado.
 There’s tons of great players, singers and songwriters.
 The scene is incredibly vibrant and every week there is cool stuff happening.
 I’m busy enough with CCL that I haven’t totally immersed myself in it but I’ve had lots of great experiences jamming with folks and working gigs with my buddy Eric Wiggs.
 It’s sort of like I have this whole other musical family now.
 My wife is playing in a new duo called Sugar Moon and wrote a book about a fictitious female bluegrass band.
 We recorded a soundtrack with some great Colorado players in a killer studio and are hoping to unveil that to the world sooner than later.
 Shopping agents to get a book deal has proven to be a hugely monumental task that makes the music business seem like a piece of cake.
 Yikes!

 Q. Chatham County Line released their eighth studio album "Sharing The Covers" on March 8th, 2019.
 This album so brilliantly applies the band's vocals and instrumental talents to cover songs by legendary Artists without losing the CCL style.
 Describe how your role on this album might feel or differs from past CCL projects.